Italian Christmas Turkey Recipe

 - 3. Skewer turkey openings; tie drumsticks together.
 Place breast side up in a roasting pan.
 Rub with salt and pepper.

-- 4. Bake, uncovered, at 325° for 3-3/4 to 4-1/4 hours or until a thermometer reads 165° when inserted in center of stuffing and the thigh reaches at least 170°, basting occasionally with pan drippings.
+- 4. Bake, uncovered, at 325° for 3-3/4 to 4-1/4 hours or until a meat thermometer reads 180° for turkey and 165° for stuffing, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)

 - 5. Bake additional stuffing, covered, for 25-30 minutes.
 Uncover; bake 10 minutes longer or until a thermometer reads 160°.
 Cover turkey and let stand for 20 minutes before removing stuffing and carving turkey.
 If desired, thicken pan drippings for gravy.
 Yield: 16 servings (12 cups stuffing).